 (A) All equipment, materials, and furniture in a residential parenting facility and crisis care facility shall be sturdy and safe, easy to clean and maintain, and free of sharp points or corners, splinters, protruding nails, loose or rusty parts or other hazardous features.

-(B) Toys or other materials small enough to be swallowed by an infant or toddler shall be kept out of reach.
+(B) Toys or other materials small enough to be swallowed by an infant or toddler shall be kept out of their reach.

 (C) Cleaning equipment, cleaning agents, aerosol cans, or other chemical substances shall be stored in the original containers or clearly labeled, and not accessible to children.
 Items shall be locked in a cabinet, drawer or room when not in use.

 (D) Stationary outdoor recreational equipment including, but not limited to, climbing gyms, swings or slides shall be securely anchored.

 (E) Lawn mowers, hedge clippers and other similar machinery shall not be used in an outdoor play area when a child is present in the play area.